otrv4/otrv4/otrv4.md

 ENCRYPTED_MESSAGES

   This state is entered after the DAKE is finished.
-The DAKE is finished after the Auth-I message is sent, received and validated.
+The interactive DAKE is finished after the Auth-I message is sent, received and validated.
+The non-interactive DAKE is finished when the Non-interactive Auth message is sent, received and validated.
 Messages sent in this state are encrypted.

 FINISHED